 Corn following soybeans

-Residue management to achieve high corn yields and minimize soil erosion is a major challenge in a corn–soybean rotation on slopes >4%.
+Residue management to achieve high corn yields and minimize soil erosion is a major challenge in a corn–soybean rotation on slopes greater than 4 percent.
 First, the amount of soybean residue is not sufficient to limit runoff and erosion in many instances.
-Second, any simple tillage practice results in some "downhill" movement of soil and over the long term, this "erosion" reduces soil productivity.
+Second, any simple tillage practice results in some downhill movement of soil and over the long term, this erosion reduces soil productivity.
 Thus, NT is the system of choice for greatest soil productivity and profit on these steeply sloping fields.
 But with excellent management, ST and RT may also work on some landscapes.
-When slopes exceed 6% or are sufficiently long, growers are encouraged to employ other conservation practices, i.e., terraces and grass waterways with NT, or switch to cropping systems that produce more residue or maintain season–long ground cover.
+When slopes exceed 6 percent or are sufficiently long, growers are encouraged to employ other conservation practices, i.e., terraces and grass waterways with NT, or switch to cropping systems that produce more residue or maintain season–long ground cover.

 Soybeans following corn

 Because substantially more residue exists following corn, there is somewhat greater flexibility in tillage choices.
-Moldboard plow–plus is not recommended, but full–width CP+ and SD are appropriate for slopes <6%.
+Moldboard plow–plus is not recommended, but full–width CP+ and SD are appropriate for slopes less than 6 percent.
 When fertilizer P and K or manure are to be incorporated, CP+ is recommended with care not to chisel directly up and down the slopes.
 Residue coverage can also be maintained with RT and NT, with NT having the advantage of narrow rows, more row–direction flexibility, and perhaps higher yields.
-On slopes >4%, NT is highly preferred.
+On slopes greater than 4 percent, NT is highly preferred.
 Similar to corn following soybeans, some minimal form of surface residue/soil disturbance may be helpful to achieve optimum performance of continuous NT.

 Tillage research in south–central Minnesota